rusenask/mirage/docs/pages/api.rst

 Set Tracking Level
 ==================
-All API calls to Stubo will result in a tracking record being created.
+All API calls to Mirage will result in a tracking record being created.
 Default level tracking includes:

 * start time
 * duration